| +Home | Museum | Wanted | Specs | Previous | Next |

 Near the end of Casio's production line for Casio AS-A calculators, Circa 1970

 The exhibited Casio 121-A appears to have been built in early 1971, based on the '1A' date codes which are the latest codes on any of the IC's in the machine.
 The 1A code the ICs with this date code were made in the first month (A) of 1971.
-The 121-A/AS-A's design was finalized in mid-1969, and it appears that full production began in the summer of 1969.
+The 121-A/AS-A's design was finalized in mid-1969, with trial production beginning at that time, with full production beginning in the summer of 1969.
 Production of the 121-A/AS-A likely continued into early 1972, with sales extending into 1973, with the price for the calculator discounted over time to account for the tremendous competition in the electronic calculator marketplace in the early 1970s.

 Internal view of Casio 121-A